-If you are looking for where to stay in Paris when focusing on shopping this is it.
-This is the posh area of Paris and it is where you'll have quick access to the Champs-Élysées.
+If you are looking to focus on shopping then the 8th Arrondissement is where you want to base yourself.
+This is the posh area and it is where you'll have quick access to the Champs-Élysées.

 A day can be spent walking along this street, peeking into boutiques, dining on fine French cuisine and even catching the latest Hollywood movie.

-Arc de Triomphe Skip the Line - Get front of the line access to the Arc de Triomphe rooftop for a panoramic view of Paris.
+Arc de Triomphe Skip the Line – Get front of the line access to the Arc de Triomphe rooftop for a panoramic view.

 Getting to the 8th Arrondissement

 Look for stops along the Champs-Elysees, Conforde, Madeleine.

 Montmartre is the 18th arrondissement and is our favorite area to stay in Paris.

 It is full of affordable accommodation and has a certain charm that brings us back to old Paris.

 There is something magical about sitting in a cafe, enjoying a coffee and croissant while watching the street performers ply their trade up and down the streets.

 Pair that with the art district, that features artists like Dali and Picasso, the beauty of Sacre Coeur as well as some of the best views of Paris and you will never want to leave.